 Tyrone real estate is some of the most expensive in Georgia, although Tyrone house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Tyrone is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Tyrone is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tyrone is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Tyrone who work in management occupations (12.32%), sales jobs (12.13%), and business and financial occupations (10.57%).

 Also of interest is that Tyrone has more people living here who work in computers and math than 95% of the places in the US.